Privacy when sharing links

 • Incognito reduces local traces, but it’s not network protection.

-60-second checklist before sharing
+60-second check before sharing

 2. Is the link unnecessarily long (utm_*, gclid, fbclid …)?